Blind238/SwipeTable/src/pages/reports/internship-report.md

 **Progress**
 I researched data grid(table) representation on mobile devices and existing solutions to the problem.
 This research was used to make an Advisory, which is attached to this document.
 See Appendix 4.4 for the Advisory

-Early in the development process I also had to choose which programming language or framework I was going to use to make the plugin.
+Early in the development process I also had to choose which programming language or framework I was going to use to make the library.
 The thing is, I wasn't that good in JavaScript so I started with the simpler looking CoffeeScript, which compiles into JavaScript.
 I made a small program to figure out CoffeeScript and what the resulting JavaScript code looked like.
 There were too many abstractions being made in the translation from CoffeeScript to JavaScript.
 There were optimizations happening that I didn't understand due to my inexperience with JavaScript.
 I therefor decided to not use any framework or other language than pure JavaScript.
 Another language I did briefly look at was Dart, but it was not similar to JavaScript.
 One of my bigger goals was to learn JavaScript so Dart was not an option.

 **Room for improvement**
 While working on the advisory, I did not take into account the financial aspects of the analysis.
 While there wasn't a financial analysis, I could have still made a rough estimation of time saved based on warehouse size, distance walked and time spent looking for information of the user(in particular the primary persona).